Skip to navigation Skip to content

 If unsure of their practice's communication preferences, explain how they can check themselves or offer to check while they are on the phone.

-Note: they need need to verify they are an owner or authorised contact person before checking the system
+Note: they must verify they are an owner or authorised contact person before checking the system

 On the PIP online system, practices can display and download a list of 16-year-old patients by using a date of birth range on the IHI Patient List screen.